drfleming0227/TLS-update/README.md

 - On success, `PayPal_Connection_OK` is printed.

 ##### Supported SDKs

 - [PayPal](PayPal/README.md#net)
 - [Braintree](Braintree/README.md#net)

 ### PHP

 PHP uses the system supplied curl library.
-The curl library requires OpenSSL `1.0.1c` or higher.
+The curl library requires OpenSSL `1.0.1c` or later.
 You may also need to [update your SSL/TLS libraries](http://curl.haxx.se/docs/ssl-compared.html).

 > NOTE:
 - There are three places where you will find OpenSSL: